-Summer dancing will resume on Thursday June 22 and continue on subsequent Thursdays through until August 3 in Seeley Hall.
-As usual guest teachers will lead the classes.
-A detailed schedule will be posted here once teachers are booked.
+Trinity’s program of Scottish country dancing in the summer will commence on Thursday June 22 and continue on subsequent Thursdays through until August 3 in Seeley Hall.

 Most frequently we dance in Seeley Hall (depicted above) on the second floor of in Trinity College, 6 Hoskin Avenue, on the University of Toronto campus (see map below).
 Ordinarily in the autumn and winter when Seeley Hall is not available because Trinity College needs it we have been moved over to Cartwright Hall in St. Hilda’s College (link is to map) on Devonshire.
 During 2016-17 Cartwright Hall was not available on Thursdays and we occasionally danced on Friday nights in either Seeley or Cartwright and, on a few occasions, in Sheraton Hall in Wycliffe College.

 Parking is available in nearby lots across the street, on the street on Devonshire and in the Trinity parking lot off Devonshire as well as the new lot beside the Goldring Centre also on Devonshire.
 There are two subway stops nearby: St. George and Museum.

 Dancing is a cooperative effort.
 Volunteers bring milk for the tea and treats for the break, with costs paid for from money collected.